Aamer Rahman: 2013–2016 solo career, quitting standup

-In 2013, Rahman and Hussain performed at Darwin, Sydney, Brisbane and Melbourne.
-In October 2013, they performed at the Sydney Opera House.
-From 10 to 21 June 2014, he performed "The Truth Hurts" Soho Theatre in London.
-Rahman is a regular contributor to Political Asylum, Melbourne's topical stand-up comedy night.
+In April 2013, after announcing the end of Fear of a Brown Planet Rahman performed his debut solo show, The Truth Hurts, at the Melbourne Comedy Festival to critical praise.
+In 2014, he performed "The Truth Hurts" at the Soho Theatre in London and was named as one of the Guardian Newspaper's Top 10 live acts of the year.
+Rahman had also been a regular contributor to Political Asylum, Melbourne's topical stand-up comedy night.